Fraunhofer Institute for Systems and Innovation Research ISI

 Crowd Innovation Summit 2025

-The in-person event at the Fraunhofer-Forum Berlin will explore the potential of participatory innovation tools.
+The in-person event at the Fraunhofer-Forum Berlin has explored the potential of participatory innovation tools.
 Crowd intelligence, crowd education and crowd impact stand as the focus of the summit organized by the Leipzig project team.

 more info